coinbase/coinbase-pro-node/README.md

 ### The Authenticated API Client

-The [private exchange API endpoints](https://docs.pro.coinbase.com/#private) require you to authenticate with a GDAX API key.
+The [private exchange API endpoints](https://docs.pro.coinbase.com/#private) require you to authenticate with a Coinbase Pro API key.
 You can create a new API key [in your exchange account's settings](https://pro.coinbase.com/profile/api).
 You can also specify the API URI (defaults to `https://api.pro.coinbase.com`).